 - Your logo (so folks can identify with your brand)

-- Link to your website (you can always go back in and add this info later if you don’t currently have a website)
+- Link to your website (you can add this info later if you don’t currently have a website)

 Just remember, your business needs to be licensed/registered within your city/town/state as it WILL be verified by Google.